 The Maritime University of Szczecin - Department of Organization and Management and the West Pomeranian Maritime Cluster Association are pleased to invite you to participate in the Scientific Conference:

 This year, the Maritime University of Szczecin organised again workshops developing creative problem solving during the national Design Thinking Week 2015 organised under the auspices of the Top 500 Innovators Association, the Ministry of Science and Higher Education, the National Centre for Research and Development, the Polish Agency for Enterprise Development and the USA Embassy in Poland.
 The local patronage of the event was taken by the Rector of the Maritime Academy of Szczecin, Prof. DSc.
 PhD.
 Eng.
 Master Mariner Stanisław Gucma.
 Moreover, our local partners were the Scientific Journals of the Maritime University of Szczecin, the District Office in Police, the Regional Centre for Innovation and Technology Transfer of the West Pomeranian University of Technology, Business Link Szczecin as well as PGE Górnictwo i Energetyka Konwencjonalna S.A.

 Student Symposium on Logistics and Transport themed "SeaPoint 2015" will be held from 5th to 6th November 2015 at the Faculty of Economics and Transport Engineering.
 SeaPoint is an annual event organised by the Student Scientific Society of Logistics and Transport operating at the Faculty of Economics and Transport Engineering of the Maritime University of Szczecin.

-The first ESABALT (Enhanced Situational Awareness to Improve Maritime Safety in the Baltic) project meeting was held in FGI, Masala near Helsinki on September 26th.
-The project is performed by partners from Finland Sweden and Poland.
+On 2 October 2015 in the Maritime University of Szczecin another (third) meeting of the ESABALT (Enhanced Situational Awareness to Improve Maritime Safety in the Baltic) project took place.
+The project is carried out by partners from Finland, Sweden and Poland.